DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 * age group
 * courses which pay a salary
 * courses for which student visa or skilled worker visa sponsorship is available

-When you have chosen your course, you can <a href="https://www.gov.uk/apply-for-teacher-training">apply for teacher training</a>.

 Your [teacher training adviser](#get-support-and-advice) can help with: